HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Modulation Modes.md

 #### Frequency Modulation (FM) and Phase Modulation (PM)

 > **Key Information:**
-> - *FM/PM are commonly used for VHF packet radio transmissions*
+> - *FM/PM are commonly used for VHF packet radio transmissions* {{< link id="T8A02" >}}
-> - *FM/PM are the primary modes for VHF and UHF voice repeaters*
+> - *FM/PM are the primary modes for VHF and UHF voice repeaters* {{< link id="T8A04" >}}

 Now imagine a different signaling method.
 Instead of changing brightness, you're changing the color of the lightbulb.
 A blue light might mean one thing, a green light another, with the colors shifting rapidly to convey your message.
 This is how Frequency Modulation (FM) works - the frequency of the wave changes to carry information.
 The light stays at a constant brightness, but the color shifts to communicate.

 Phase Modulation (PM) is similar, but instead of shifting the actual color dramatically, think of it like delaying or advancing the timing of the color change.
-Imagine that instead of switching instantly between blue and green, there’s a slight hesitation or an early jump between colors.
+Imagine that instead of switching instantly between blue and green, there's a slight hesitation or an early jump between colors.
 The overall colors stay the same, but the timing of when the change occurs is slightly altered.
 If that doesn't make a lot of sense to you – don't worry, you don't really need to understand it, just remember that FM and PM are functionally almost the same and we usually just refer to them both as "FM".

-> **Key Information:** A *typical VHF repeater FM voice signal has a bandwidth between 10 and 15 kHz*.
+> **Key Information:** A *typical VHF repeater FM voice signal has a bandwidth between 10 and 15 kHz*. {{< link id="T8A09" >}}

 #### Single Sideband (SSB)

-Now, let's talk about SSB, which is where amplitude modulation gets a cool upgrade. *SSB is the preferred mode for long-distance (weak signal) contacts on the VHF and UHF bands.*
+Now, let's talk about SSB, which is where amplitude modulation gets a cool upgrade. *SSB is the preferred mode for long-distance (weak signal) contacts on the VHF and UHF bands.* {{< link id="T8A03" >}}

 > **Key Information:**
-> - *Compared to FM, SSB signals have a narrower bandwidth*
+> - *Compared to FM, SSB signals have a narrower bandwidth* {{< link id="T8A07" >}}
-> - *Upper Sideband (USB)* is *normally used for 10-meter HF, VHF, and UHF single-sideband communications*
+> - *Upper Sideband (USB)* is *normally used for 10-meter HF, VHF, and UHF single-sideband communications* {{< link id="T8A06" >}}
-> - A *typical single sideband voice signal has an approximate bandwidth of 3 kHz*
+> - A *typical single sideband voice signal has an approximate bandwidth of 3 kHz* {{< link id="T8A08" >}}

 Continuing our lightbulb analogy, SSB is like finding a way to communicate using just a small part of the color spectrum, removing unnecessary information.
 We've stripped away the "white light" (carrier) and one set of colors (sideband), leaving a more efficient signal.
 The result?
 A more focused way of sending your message.
 It's still amplitude modulation, but now using only half as much bandwidth.